amytraylor/amytraylor.github.io/work/working_bibliography.md

 ## C

 **Calvo-Pascual, M. A. (2024).** [full ref TK — "connections — or, rather, intra-actions — among critical posthumanism, environmental/animal studies, and new materialism"; Alaimo trans-corporeality; Barad ethics of accountability]

+**Cull Ó Maoilearca, L. (2019).** Artistic research and performance.
+In P. de Assis & L. D'Errico (Eds.), *Artistic Research: Charting a Field in Expansion* (pp. 146–174).
+Rowman & Littlefield International.
+✓ Confirmed from PDF.
+Used: p.
+154 (representationalist vs. performative paradigms); p.
+156 ("performance is a form of knowledge that shares its insights through what it does rather than what it means").

 **Canagarajah, A. S. (2018).** [full ref TK — cited via Siffrinn and Coda, 2025, p.
 39; "diverse semiotic resources... collaborative role"]